orbitdb/.github/profile/README.md

 Small note: If editing the README, please conform to the [standard-readme](https://github.com/RichardLitt/standard-readme) specification.

-This repository is maintained by [@RichardLitt](https://github.com/RichardLitt).
-If you've got any questions for him, feel free to open an issue or a pull request, or to [email him](mailto:richardlitt@orbitdb.org) privately. we're always looking for more maintainers!
+If you've got any questions, feel free to join us on [Matrix](https://app.element.io/#/room/#orbit-db:matrix.org) or [email us](mailto:info@orbitdb.org).
+If you experience bugs or wish to contribute an improvement or a new feature, you can open an issue or a pull request.

 ## License

 This repository is only for documents.
-All of these are licensed under the [CC-BY-SA 3.0](LICENSE) license © 2016-2018 Protocol Labs Inc., Haja Networks Oy.
-Any code is under a [MIT](LICENSE) © 2016-2018 Protocol Labs Inc., Haja Networks Oy.
+All of these are licensed under the [CC-BY-SA 3.0](LICENSE) license © 2016-2024 Protocol Labs Inc., Haja Networks Oy.
+Any code is under a [MIT](LICENSE) © 2016-2024 Protocol Labs Inc., Haja Networks Oy.